rohrerj/scion/doc/dev/design/FABRID.rst

 ^^^^^^^^^^^^^^^

 With the current implementation, the sending endhost is not being informed when his packet gets dropped due to a FABRID error.
-In the future the border routers might send an SCMP response if they encounter an error when processing FABRID which might help the sending endhost in figuring out why his packet does not arrive at its destination.
+In the future the border routers we might think about whether to enable routers to send an SCMP response if they encounter an error when processing FABRID which might help the sending endhost in figuring out why his packet does not arrive at its destination.
+However, we have to be careful to not introduce additional attack vectors, e.g. for volumetric denial-of-service or reflection attacks.

 EPIC-HP as extension with Identifier option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We could create a new HBH extension for EPIC hidden-path, which uses the Identifier option.
+We could create a new HBH extension for EPIC hidden-path, which uses the Identifier option, instead of the current design which uses a SCION path-type.
 This allows the use of EPIC HP also in a incremental deployment like we have with FABRID.
 And additionally, we could also use FABRID together with EPIC HP.

+.. _RAINBOW:

 The RAINBOW system
 ^^^^^^^^^^^^^^^^^^^^^

-Add some text here.
+The RAINBOW system is a future extension of FABRID, which allows marking traffic as higher quality of service, to be prioritized at on-path BRs.
+Specifically, each BR reserves a certain amount of bandwidth for RAINBOW traffic, which is divided evenly between different source ASes.
+As this division happens on the level of ASes and not individual endhosts, the BR also needs to be able to authenticate traffic at an AS level.
+The FABRID HBH extension makes this possible, by including an "AS level key" flag, which specifies that the original HVF has been authenticated again by an AS-AS DRKey, that is only known to trusted infrastructure in the source AS.

 Rationale
 ==========